Smithsonian/ngeht-challenge-content/README.md

 With luck, this README contains is everything you'll need to know to edit the content of the website.

-The website is currently at https://challenge.bx9.net/ ... with luck it will be at ngeht.org soon.
+The website is currently at https://challenge.bx9.net/ ... hopefully it will be at ngeht.org soon.

 The github repos are currently
 - https://github.com/wumpus/ngeht-challenge-content/
 - https://github.com/wumpus/ngeht-challenge-infra/

-With luck you will only need the first repo.
+You will probably only need the first repo.

 Following the overall theme of training people, we're going to update the website using github "pull requests", which is the usualy way